 Ken made a brief announcement before he started off.

-“Tonight, we have a special guest who’s standing in for CitiPhone tonight to help with the awards.
+“Tonight, we have a special guest who’s standing in for CitiPhone to help with the awards.

 Pls welcome Mike LoRusso!”

-What happened next completely blew me of the water!
+What happened next completely blew me out of the water!!!

-It seemed as if the entire room got out of their chairs & started applauding for me.
+It seemed as if a strange, magical cloud fell over the audience (yes, we were inside!) as they immediately got out of their chairs & started applauding for me.

 I hadn’t done a damned thing!
 I wasn’t there to win any sort of award.
 None of these people even reported to me.

 Then the people started cheering “Mikey!
 Mikey!
-Mikey!” as if all this was previously rehearsed.
+Mikey!” as if all this had been rehearsed.

-All the dishes & the glasses & the utensils started bouncing on the tables, making this enormous racket!
+All the dishes & the glasses & the utensils started bouncing all over, making this enormous racket!

-And every single time that Ken tried to say something into the microphone to get them to calm down, it was like pouring gasoline on a roaring fire.
+And every single time that Ken tried to say something to get them to calm down, it was like pouring gasoline on a roaring fire.

-I looked behind me & all the other Senior Directions were in total amazement.
+I glanced behind me & all the other Senior Directors looked on in total amazement.